Last updated 25-Jun-2022

 The general-purpose requirements recognise that a driver who is not accountable, is not paying attention.
 They may have their eyes off the road and will need some time from the point of notification to the point of assuming accountability to regain cognitive and possibly physical control.
 If the driver needed to be alert and monitoring the situation then the car is not accountable and the situation is level 2.

-The minimum time for this transition is being discussed is between 7 and 10 seconds.
-To be clear, this is saying the car must remain accountable and therefore also responsible for driving safely for between 7 and 10 seconds after it has signalled to the driver that they will need to take over accountability.
+The parameters for the transition are being discussed by the regulators and are expected to be between 7 and 10 seconds.
+To be clear, this is saying the car must remain accountable and responsible for driving safely for between 7 and 10 seconds after it has signalled to the driver that they will need to take over accountability.
 This is a very significant stipulation as the implications are:

 The bar to achieve the general-purpose level 3 is difficult.
 Tesla are pushing forwards with the FSD programme in the USA and it is attempting to perform more and more tasks, including taking junctions and navigating across oncoming traffic.
-While these are all features the car could perform, i.e., be responsible for doing, we are doubtful that the accountability at level 3 will ever be granted.
-We don't believe general purpose level 3 will be possible beyond a fairly simple evolution of traffic jam assist type systems.
+While these are all features the car could perform, i.e., be responsible for doing, we are doubtful that the accountability at level 3 will ever be granted for these system (Tesla may be looking to go straight to Level 4).
+We don't believe general purpose Level 3 will be possible beyond a fairly simple evolution of traffic jam assist type systems.
 Tesla are likely to miss out completely on Level 3 while their competitors will increasingly develop these systems.

 Level 4 is a further advancement.
 Here the conditions that must be met for the car to be accountable are more predictable.
 This could be the type of road or the time of day, i.e., avoiding night time driving.
 It may also include certain weather conditions or traffic, but for the system to be activated, it must know where it will be driving and that it is capable of being accountable and responsible for driving that road for the foreseeable time.
-This is similar to level 3 driving, except instead of a 7 to 10 second notification, the car can predict exactly when its limits will be reached.
+This is similar to level 3 driving, except instead of a 7 to 10 second notification, the car can predict exactly when its limits will be reached and the hand back of accountability can be performed over a much longer time window.

 Initially this sounds very similar to level 3, however the driver can be further removed from the driving situation.